-For groups of 25 or more paying adults, one organiser is admitted free of charge.
+For groups of 25 or more paying adults, one organiser is admitted free

 For groups of children, one supervising adult is admitted free for every 10 paying children